jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 Function calls such as `this->get_logger()` or `rclcpp::get_logger("logger_name")` are generally being described as "giving you _the node's logger_" or "giving you _the named logger_".
 Because of this, one would expect that these instantiations of the logger class perform the actual logging.

-This is however not the case: rclcpp "loggers" don´t do any logging: logging is done solely through the macro calls, that eventually resolve to rcutils function calls.
+This is however not the case: rclcpp "loggers" don't do any logging: logging is done solely through the macro calls, that eventually resolve to rcutils function calls.

 The [rclcpp::Logger](https://github.com/ros2/rclcpp/blob/b1e834a8dfb0e2058fbf0e3adcc06cd8eda86243/rclcpp/include/rclcpp/logger.hpp#L51) itself has little functionality: